ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/visualizing-quantities.md

 ## Observe wingspan with matplotlib

 An excellent library to create both simple and sophisticated plots and charts of various kinds is [Matplotlib](https://matplotlib.org/stable/index.html).
 In general terms, the process of plotting data using these libraries includes identifying the parts of your dataframe that you want to target, performing any transforms on that data necessary, assigning its x and y axis values, deciding what kind of plot to show, and then showing the plot.
-Matplotlib offers a large variety of visualizations, but for this lesson, let's focus on the ones most appropriate for visualizing quantity: line charts, scatterplots, and bar plots.
+Matplotlib offers a large variety of visualizations, but for this section, let's focus on the ones most appropriate for visualizing quantity: line charts, scatterplots, and bar plots.

 ```{note}
 Use the best chart to suit your data's structure and the story you want to tell.